-On March 1, 2018, the Company adopted ASU 2014-09, Revenue from Contracts with Customers, and the series of related ASU's that followed under ASC Topic 606 (collectively, "Topic 606").
+The Company recognizes revenue under ASC 606, Revenue from Contracts with Customers ("Topic 606").
 Under Topic 606, revenue will generally be recognized upon delivery of our produced crude oil and natural gas volumes to our customers.
 Our customer sales contracts include only crude oil sales in California.
 Under Topic 606, each unit (crude oil barrel) of commodity product represents a separate performance obligation which is sold at variable prices, determinable on a monthly basis.
 The pricing provisions of our crude oil contracts are primarily tied to a market index with certain adjustments based on factors such as delivery, product quality and prevailing supply and demand conditions in the geographic areas in which we operate.
 We will allocate the transaction price to each performance obligation and recognize revenue upon delivery of the commodity product when the customer obtains control.
 Control of our produced crude oil volumes passes to our customers when the oil is measured by a trucking oil ticket.
 The Company has no control over the crude oil after this point and the measurement at this point dictates the amount on which the customer's payment is based.
 Our crude oil revenue stream includes volumes burdened by royalty and other joint owner working interests.
 Our revenues are recorded and presented on our financial statements net of the royalty and other joint owner working interests.
-Our revenue in the month our crude oil production is delivered to the purchaser.
+Our revenue stream does not include any payments for services or ancillary items other than sale of crude oil.
+We record revenue in the month our crude oil production is delivered to the purchaser.